 Located at 250 West 52nd Street, the Neil Simon Theatre opened in November 1927 with Funny Face starring Fred and Adele Astaire.
 The theatre was designed by the famed architect Herbert J. Krapp and developed by real estate mogul Alexander Pincus.
 Formerly the Alvin Theatre, the Neil Simon Theatre was renamed in honor of the legendary American playwright Neil Simon in 1977 after the Nederlander Organization purchased it.

-Interact with the Neil Simon Theatre Seating Chart before buying your tickets.
+Check out the Neil Simon Theatre Seating Chart here.

 - The box seats at Neil Simon Theatre don’t make for a great viewing experience as the seats are too far off in the corner and the sideways look at the stage isn’t the best.